jsilvestre/MCServerLogParser/README.markdown

 Feel free to make suggestions or even add features by yourself (but do not forget to push them to me ;-)).

+I know the code is dirty but I did it fast without thinking about how nice it could be :P

 ## Install
+Just put the files in your web server.

 ## How to use it
+Upload you server.log file via the admin page regularly and let the magics happen!